polyaxon/polyaxon/docs/reference_polyaxon_helper.md

     ```
  * `POLYAXON_DECLARATIONS` : defines all the declarations of you polyaxonfile as well as the values from hyperparameters search.
  * `POLYAXON_EXPERIMENT_INFO` : defines information about job, experiment, group, project.
+ * `POLYAXON_OUTPUTS_PATH`: defines the outputs path you should use to export your model, tensorboard metrics, ...
+ * `POLYAXON_LOG_LEVEL`: The log level if defined in the polyaxonfile.

 Of course you can get these values on your own, e.g. in python: